yoichiro/oauth2-firebase/README.md

 }
 ```

+# Configurations

+You can configure each behavior of this library.

-# Set expires_in values to access tokens
+## Set expires_in values to access tokens

 You can set each expires_in values (unit: sec) for access tokens per grant types.
 For example: